Skip to content

 }

 Each reviewer entry has either channels (individual) or members (group) — not both.
 Individuals define notification routes; groups compose individuals or other groups under a policy.
 With policy: "any" (the only policy supported today), all members are notified and the first person to submit a verdict decides.
-Groups are a configuration convenience for organizing channels — define a person’s channels once, reference them from any number of groups.

 See Human Gate (HUG) for an overview, or jump directly to Configuring Gates or Settings & Troubleshooting.